-An Incident Report Alert will appear in the top right-hand corner of a Participant's record in the Department's IT Systems, where a Job Seeker Incident Report has been recorded against the Participant in the previous 24 months.
-The alert displays the number of active Job Seeker Incident Reports to provide a visual indicator of potential risk.
+An Incident Report Alert will appear in the top right-hand corner of a Participant's record in the Department's IT Systems, where an Incident Report has been recorded against the Participant in the previous 24 months.
+The alert displays the number of active Incident Reports to provide a visual indicator of potential risk.

-Providers can view the number of active Job Seeker Incident Report/s and Services Australia incident reports for a Participant registered with them, under the incident report screen.
+Providers can view the number of active Incident Report/s and Services Australia incident reports for a Participant registered with them, under the incident report screen.
 Providers will be able to view the date of the incident and severity level.
-A Provider can only view the details of an incident if the incident was recorded by that Provider or a Provider in the same Organisation.